JaspreetKhela/JaspreetKhela/README.md

 # Hello, I'm Jaspreet Khela! 👋
 Welcome!
-Here, I share an overview of my personal, academic, and professional background, detailing my education, experiences, and the diverse range of technical and non-technical projects I have undertaken.
+Here I share an overview of my personal, academic, and professional background, detailing my education, experiences, and the diverse range of technical and non-technical projects I have undertaken.
 Explore my repositories to discover the breadth of my work and the skills I bring to every project.
 __________
 ## Overview
 ### 🚀 About Me